junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 - Select yes to install the dependencies
 - Select yes to install juno's CLI tool.
 Juno CLI will help us to deploy our project in the satellite.

 Navigate to the project folder `myWebsite` and open it in your favorite code editor.
-If every previous step is successfull, running `npm run dev` in the terminal will open the project in your browser and you should have something similar to this.
+If every previous step is successfull, running `npm run dev` in the terminal will open the project in the browser and you should have something similar to this.

 ![board](./junoboard.png)